-Starting today, this new, province-wide organization will provide a united voice for front-line municipal policing in British Columbia.
+We were launched last September to provide a united voice for front-line municipal policing in British Columbia.

-Our 2,500-member B.C.
-Police Association is made up the members of the province's 11 municipal police services and the members of the South Coast BC Transit police.
+We have about 2,500 members serving the public through the 11 municipal police services and the South Coast BC Transit police.

-I would also like our colleagues serving in the RCMP in this province to know that they will be welcome as non-voting associate members of the BCPA during the time they serve in British Columbia.
+We have told our colleagues serving in the RCMP in this province that they will be welcome as non-voting associate members of the BCPA during the time they serve in British Columbia.

-The British Columbia Police Association will provide a united voice on issues of concern and interest to our members all across British Columbia.
+In short, the purpose of the British Columbia Police Association is to provide a united voice on issues of concern and interest to our members all across the province.

-We have formed the B.C.
-Police Association because we believe that there is strength in unity: and we believe that unity is important, particularly in the times in which we live and work.
+We formed our association because we believe that there is strength in unity: and we believe that unity is important, particularly in the times in which we live and work.

-The police profession faces many challenges: economic, political and social challenges, some of which didn't exist or weren't as difficult a few years ago.
+As MLAs, you will know from your own communities that the police profession faces many challenges: economic, political and social challenges, some of which didn't exist or weren't as difficult a few years ago or even a few months ago.

-The formation of the BC Police Association is, in part, a response to those challenges.
+So the BCPA is, in part, a response to those challenges.